yanivtal/graph-improvement-proposals/grcs/0020-knowledge-graph.md

 #### 13.3 Set triple batch

-Set triples batch is used in order to set multiple triples for the same entity in a single database transaction.
+Set triple batch is used in order to set multiple triples for the same entity in a single database transaction.
 When the OpType is `Set triple batch`, the triples field must be included with the 3 EAV fields of each of the triples required.

 #### 13.4 Delete entity

 When the OpType is `Delete entity`, just the entity field should be included with the entity ID.
-Indexers should delete all properties for deleted entities.
+Indexers should delete all properties for deleted entities in the space.

 #### 13.5 Create relation